 When is the right time to obtain a Band Trademark?

 My advice: if you take your career seriously (and you must if you’re reading this), you should think seriously about investing in a trademark for your band.
 In theory, it is never too early to apply for a trademark.
-A good estimate of cost is around $1,000.00 CDN to file a Canadian trademark application, and roughly twice that to file a US application.
+A good estimate of cost is between $2,000-$3000 CAD to file a Canadian trademark application, and more to file a US application.
 I’ve dealt with several band name disputes, and can confirm that they end up costing far more than the cost of a trademark.
 I appreciate that paying rent, buying a new guitar, and maintaining your tour van might take precedence, but the cost of a trademark will be money well spent.
 When you look at the ongoing decline in music sales, it’s hard to deny the increasing importance of ancillary revenue streams like merchandise and the increasing value of your band’s “brand”.

 Before choosing a band name you should do some targeted Google searches as well as trademark searches on the US Patent Office website (www.uspto.gov) and the Canadian Trademark Database (www.cipo.ic.gc.ca) before committing to the name.
 When you can afford to, invest the money and secure the trademark.
 The last thing you want is to get your big break after years of hard work and building up your brand, only to find out that another band owns the rights to your band name and you have to start from scratch.
 As always, email me with any questions.